 All eligible undergraduate students, regardless of major, are invited to apply, but participation in the program is completely voluntary.
 Students who complete the entire program receive the designation "Honors Program Graduate" on their diplomas and transcripts.
 Students who complete a minimum of two Interdisciplinary Seminars and a total of at least 10 units in Honors receive the designation "Honors Program Participant" on their transcripts.
-Besides these benefits, students in the program also receive specialized academic advising, greater opportunities for original research and study, and additional enrichment activities, including guest lectures.
+Besides these benefits, students in the program also receive specialized academic advising, greater opportunities for original research and study, and additional enrichment activities, including quest lectures.
 They may also be eligible for Honors Scholarships.
-The Honors Center, available to Honors Program students, offers a study lounge, computer laboratory, and a seminar room.
+The Honors Center, available to Honors Program students. offers a study lounge, computer laboratory, and a seminar room.

-Programs - Honors, General Studies, and Behavioral Sciences
+Programs - Honors, General Studies, and International Business & Language

 Eligibility Requirements: Entering freshmen must have a minimum high school GPA of 3.5, minimum combined SAT scores of 1150, and the recommendations of two high school instructors.
 Currently enrolled students and transfer students must have a minimum GPA of 3.5 and the recommendation of two instructors.
 Interested students who do not meet these criteria are welcome to apply.
-All applications are considered on an individual basis; final acceptance is determined by the Honors Program Committee.
+All applications are considered on an individual basis: final acceptance is determined by the Honors Program Committee.

-All of the following:
+Four of the following:

 HONR 300 Interdisciplinary Seminar I (4)

 HONR 310 Interdisciplinary Seminar II (4)

 HONR 320 Interdisciplinary Seminar III (4)

 HONR 330 Interdisciplinary Seminar IV (4)

-HONR 340 Interdisciplinary Seminar V (4)
+Interdisciplinary Seminar V (4)

 HONR 350 Interdisciplinary Seminar VI (4)

+All of the fo llowing:

-HONR 370 Honors Colloquium (3 semesters minimum) (3
+HONR 370 Honors Colloquium (3 semesters 5

+minimum) (0-8)

 HONR 499 Interdisciplinary Senior Seminar (1-4)

+INTERDISCIPLINARY

-INTERDISCIPLINARY PROGRAMS
+PROGRAMS